tesoph/MS1_Portfolio/README.md

 ### Testing User Stories
 * As a user, I want to be able to view a virtual gallery of the artist’s work.
   * The home page of the website is a gallery of the artist's work.
-  * The gallery is responsively designed to look well at every screen size.
+  * The gallery is responsively designed to appropriately display images at every screen size.
   * A greyscale filter has been applied to thumbnails with significant color so that the gallery looks more uniform.

 * As a user, I want to be able to enlarge the images in the gallery so that I can see more detail of the art.